-- In the body of the e-mail, include information from the Campus Printing request form, including department, contact information, number of copies, date of request and date copies are needed, etc.
+- In the e-mail, include information from the Campus Printing Request Form, including department, contact information, number of copies, date of request and date copies are needed, etc.

 Copyright RestrictionsThis institution reserves the right to refuse a copying order if, in its judgment, it believes the order would violate copyright law.
 LCCC has adopted the following copyright policy: The college provides equipment that duplicates both print and nonprint media.
 Employees of the college using these services must adhere to the Copyright Act of 1976.
 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.